Clean Nova Scotia Foundation, Energy Department

 Things to consider...

-- In most homes, about 60% of energy costs are tied up in heating and cooling.
-Proper insulation will help to keep the heat in.
+In most homes, about 60% of energy costs are tied up in heating and cooling.
+Proper insulation will help to keep the heat indoors.

 Home Energy Assessment Program